-International students will be automatically enrolled in the SUNY International Health Insurance plan.
-F-1 Visa holders who hold a Graduate, Teaching, or Research Assistantship may be eligible and/or required to enroll in their assistantship insurance.
-For any international students who opt into assistantship insurance, they will be eligible to waive out of the SUNY International Health Insurance plan.
+F-1 Visa holders who hold a Graduate Assistant (GA) or Research Assistant (RA) position may be eligible and/or required to enroll in their assistantship insurance.
+For any international students who opt into assistantship insurance, they will be eligible to waive out of the SUNY International Health Insurance Plan.
 To do so, they must provide a copy of their assistantship insurance card to the Cashier's Office (102 Bray Hall).
-Students may also waive out of the SUNY International Health Insurance plan for (a) approved religious objections or (b) having an approved comparable coverage plan.
-To submit this waiver, students should submit a request via the SUNY waiver site at: https://htthworldwide.secure.force.com/SUNY/.
-These waivers will be handled on an individual basis in consultation with Crouse Medical Practice and GeoBlue Insurance.
+Students may also waive out of the SUNY International Health Insurance Plan for (a) approved religious objections or (b) having an approved comparable coverage plan.
+To submit this waiver, students should submit a request via the SUNY waiver site at:

+https://hthworldwide.secure.force.com/SUNY/.
+These waivers will be handled on an individual basis in consultation with GeoBlue Insurance.